-A layout should make sense: both visually and mechanically.
+A layout should make sense — visually and mechanically.

-The more intuitive it is, the easier it is to use, the fewer mistakes you're going to make, and the faster you're going to execute on your decisions.
+The more intuitive it is, the easier it is to use, the fewer mistakes you’ll make, and the faster you’ll be able to execute your decisions.

-Think about it: the layout is the only way you interact with the game.
-So it's extremely important to have a great one.
-It has to be an extension of your mind.
+Think about it: the layout is the only way to interact with the game.
+That's why it's extremely important to have a great one.
+It has to feel like an extension of your mind.

-On this page you will find a very extensive explanation of the etofok layout for Dota 2.
-This is the best Dota 2 hotkey layout and settings possible.
+On this page, you’ll find a detailed explanation of the etofok layout for Dota 2.
+I don't have a fancy name for it, but in my opinion this is the best Dota 2 hotkey layout and settings possible.
 In my opinion.
-That's what I use.
-You don't have to use it.
+It’s what I personally use, though you don’t have to.

-I will present the hotkeys and then I'm going to explain the logic behind every decision for every hotkey and for every in-game setting.
-I promise this not a typical guide.
+I’ll present the hotkeys first, and then explain the reasoning behind each decision for every hotkey and every in-game setting.
+I promise this isn’t your typical guide.

 Expected Read Time — 2 hours.